json-api/json-api/_format/1.1/index.md

 list **MUST** be surrounded by quotation marks (U+0022 QUOTATION MARK, "\""), in accordance with the HTTP specification.

+### <a href="#extending-profile-extensions-processing" id="extending-profile-extensions-processing" class="headerlink"></a> Processing Extensions

+The recipient of a document **MUST** ignore any profile extensions in that document that it does not understand.

+Recipients **MAY** process in parallel the data from different profile extensions in use in a document.

 ### <a href="#extending-profile-extensions-applying" id="extending-profile-extensions-applying" class="headerlink"></a> Adding Extensions to a Document

 The client or the server **MAY** add profile extensions to a JSON API document,